 Best Thumb: Silva Race 360 Jet Compass

 Thumb compasses are designed with competitive athletes in mind and fix onto your thumb leaving your other hand free.
 The Silva Race 360 Jet Compass tips the scales at just 1 ounce, keeping your overall weight to a minimum.
-It offers amazing stability so that even when you’re cycling or running over rough ground, your reading remains accurate to +/- 1º.
-The 360º turnable capsule houses a jet needle that settles in record time — crucial in a race when every second counts.
+It offers amazing stability so that even when you’re cycling or running over rough ground, your reading remains accurate to +/- 1-degree.
+The 360-degree turnable capsule houses a jet needle that settles in record time—crucial in a race when every second counts.
 The capsule’s small size means that it’s less susceptible to volume changes as a result of extreme temperatures and therefore less prone to bubble formation.

 The minimalist, ultra-transparent design increases map visibility, while the thickness of the base plate makes it capable of withstanding an active lifestyle.
 It’s also shaped for excellent contact between your thumb and the map.
 On the bottom of the base plate, rubber friction feet help to prevent slippage.
 These compasses are right or left-hand specific.